 The Giacometti Dynasty

-Alberto became the world star of the family.
-The Centro Giacometti puts his artistic accomplishments into the perspective of his roots and the cosmopolitan Alpine region as crossroads of cultures, languages, trade and passes.
-At the occasion of the fiftieth anniversary of the death of Alberto, the Centre introduced the Giacometti Art Walk, the digital art history of Alberto, his family and the region.
-(Further information: www.centrogiacometti.ch).
+Alberto became the world star of the family: the Centro Giacometti puts Alberto’s artistic accomplishments into the perspective of his roots and the cosmopolitan Alpine region as a crossroads of cultures, languages, trade and mountain passes.